open-innovations/leeds-2023/README.md

 * To list the available pipeline stages run `dvc stage list --all`.
 You can see the dependency graph with `dvc dag`
 * You can force a stage to re-run using `dvc repro --force <stage name>`.

+## Known issues

+* May encounter an issue with npm package markdown-it-attrs that prevents serving the site, displaying the error message 'could not find npm package markdown-it-attrs'
+* This is a known bug due to an issue with how deno caches NPM packages.
+Run the command 'echo "import 'lume/cli.ts'" | deno run --unstable -A --reload -' to refresh deno's cache.